-Figure 3 shows the performance of different heuristics when the number of processors P varies from 5000 to 20000 while the failure probability is fixed at $\bar{q} = 0.3$.
-Again, we can see that LA and LPT are the two best priority rules for all heuristics, with LA performing better for R-LIST-0 and R-LIST-1, and LPT performing better for other heuristics under all P. Also, the normalized makespans of the heuristics first increase with the number of processors and then tend to decrease.
-This is because when P is either too small (i.e., total resource is constrained) or too big (i.e., total resource is almost unconstrained), the optimal scheduler tends to have very similar performance as the heuristics.
+Figures 6(a)-(e) show the performance of the five heuristics with different job priorities when the number of processors P varies from 5000 to 20000 while the failure probability is fixed at $\bar{q} = 0.3$.
+Again, we can see that LA and LPT are the two best priority rules for all heuristics (except for R-SHELFFILL-NB where SPT is the second best), with LA performing better for R-LIST-0 and R-LIST-1, and LPT performing better for the other heuristics under all P. Also, the normalized makespans of the heuristics first increase with the number of processors and then tend to decrease.
+This is because when P is either too small (i.e., the total amount of resource is constrained) or too big (i.e., the total amount of resource is almost unconstrained), the optimal scheduler tends to have very similar performance as the heuristics.

-We further compare the performance of the five heuristics using some of the best priorities in Figure 4(b).
-As in the previous experiment, the best heuristic is R-LIST-0 with the LA priority, which is the least impacted by the total number of processors (with < 10% variations in normalized makespan).
-Also, R-LIST-Q gives the worst performance (with a 23% increase in makespan compared to R-LIST-0 with LA when P = 15000) and
+Figure 6(f) further compares the performance of the five heuristics using some of the best priorities.
+As in the previous experiment, the best heuristic is R-LIST-0 with the LA priority, which is the least impacted by the total number of processors (with <10% variations in normalized makespan).
+Also, R-LIST-Q gives the worst performance (with a 23% increase in makespan compared to R-LIST-0 with LA when P = 15000) and has the largest variation (~20%) in normalized makespan as the number of processors changes.